- Home

 Living with pleural mesothelioma

-Life with a mesothelioma diagnosis can present many challenges.
-Take some time to adjust to the physical and emotional changes, and establish a daily routine that suits you and the symptoms you’re coping with.
+Life with a pleural mesothelioma diagnosis can present many challenges.
+Take some time to adjust to the physical and emotional changes, and establish a daily routine that suits you and the symptoms you’re experiencing.
 You are likely to feel a range of emotions about having mesothelioma, including fear, sadness, anxiety, anger, frustration, and loss and grief.

 Because mesothelioma is often diagnosed at an advanced stage, treatment may be ongoing and it may be hard to accept that life won’t return to normal.
 Cancer Council 13 11 20 can help you connect with other people with a similar diagnosis, and provide you with information about managing the emotional and practical impacts.